Mallorca emerges from devastation left in the wake of severe weather

 After the storm always comes the calm and that is how Mallorca woke up this Monday, August 28, although it is still submerged in the damage caused by the storm on Sunday.
-Thus, in the streets of the towns and cities of the island there are still fallen trees and broken signs, among other elements of street furniture such as containers, tables and chairs of the terraces, etc..
+Thus, in the streets in the towns and cities on the island there are still fallen trees and broken signs, among other elements of street furniture such as containers, tables and terrace chairs, etc..

 Fortunately, this Monday is expected to be a much calmer day and the State Meteorological Agency (Aemet) has only activated warnings for rough seas in the south, the Serra de Tramuntana, the north and northeast for waves that will range between two and four metres high.
 Occasional scattered showers are not ruled out, which could occasionally be accompanied by thunderstorms.